 of TMD/TMJ Treatment

 Alleviates chronic pain and tension in jaw, head and neck

 Improves chewing and your ability to open and close your mouth

 Boosts your quality of life, mood and overall health

 Dr. Jung will evaluate your bite and examine your jaw and face.
-Once he determines what’s causing your TMJ pain, he can help you decide on the best approach to treatment.
+Once he determines what’s causing your TMJ pain, he can help you decide on the approach to treatment.
 He always attempts non-surgical options first.
 Pain, inflammation and muscle tension can usually be relieved with anti-inflammatory medication, muscle relaxants, pain relievers or steroid injections into the joints.
 He’ll also recommend a self-care regimen for you to do at home that may include resting your jaw, sticking to soft foods when you’re in pain, applying heat or ice, doing jaw exercises, practicing stress management and trying to keep your teeth apart when you’re not chewing.
 Physical therapy could be an option as well.

 Sometimes, appliances are indicated, such as a plastic splint, or nightguard, which slips over your upper or lower teeth.
 It maintains a slight space between your teeth so that your muscles stay relaxed and you can’t grind or clench.
 This will protect your joints, muscles and cartilage.
 Other appliances can also be used to help reposition the jaw and discs and relieve pressure.
 If these appliances aren’t successful, orthodontics or restorative dental treatments could be a next step.